castlelemongrab/parlance/README.md

 others – in any jurisdiction, on any of Jupiter's mighty moons, or anywhere within the known universe – past, present, or future.

-Due to the specific and peculiar nature of Parler's engineering design, the speech contained within this repository is the sole product of unrelated industry experience and third-party documentation.
+Due to the specific nature and quality of Parler's engineering design, the speech contained within this repository is the sole product of unrelated industry experience and third-party documentation.
 No act of disassembly, decompilation, reverse engineering, trade secret violation – nor any other